SanderB97/Machine-Learning/README.md

 # Machine-Learning
-ML task about Image Classification
+ML task about Image Classification in 1st MSc